olga-od-ua/MS3repo/README.md

 1. My mentor for professional support and guidance.

-2. My husband Kevin for continuous support and encouragement as well as help to think "outside the box".
+2. My husband Kevin for continuous support and encouragement.

-3. For the constant assistance from my 8 month old daughter Mila who was with me throughout.
+3. For the constant assistance from my 10 month old daughter Mila who was with me throughout and inspired to create the recipes website as she is a proper "foodie".